-Each participating institution is guaranteed a minimum of 50 tickets.
+Each participating institution is normally guaranteed a minimum of 50 tickets.
 It is the responsibility of each participating team to notify the host institution of the number of tickets being used.
 All financial arrangements are to be made on arrival and are the responsibility of the participating institutions.
 Teams must notify the host of the number of tickets being used by the day preceding the first game of the championship, or the institution will be charged for the unused tickets.
+Please note that due to COVID-19, there is no guarantee that any tickets will be made available for the postponed 2020 National Collegiate Men's Water Polo Championship.
+More information will be provided closer to the actual championship.